imdanell/ReactPortfolio-20/README.md

 # React Portfolio
-Built using react and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Built using react and bootstrapped with help from [Create React App](https://github.com/facebook/create-react-app).

 ## To View Site